 Possibility of increasing the occupation of medium and long distance trains and buses.

-Travel and holidays after the Covid-19 during Phase 3 in Malaga
+Travel and holidays after the Covid-19 in Malaga

-After reaching Phase 3, the capacity of active tourism and visits to natural parks will increase.
+After reaching Phase 3, the capacity of active tourism and visits to natural parks increase.

-It might be possible going to the beach without leaving the province in a recreational way and always keeping the social security distances.
+It might be possible going to the beach, always keeping the social security distances.

 Malaga’s museums can increase the minimum capacity.